How to Make Blue Drinks and Cocktails NATURALLY (with Blue Spirulina)

 A blue spirulina smoothie in a large glass, shown in a flower garden during the summer.

-Blue spriulina works great in smoothies.
+Blue spirulina works great in smoothies.
 To make a blue smoothie, just blend blue spirulina in with the other ingredients.
 You can get the recipe for this Blue Vanilla Smoothie in my smoothie e-book, "Blend the Rainbow".
 Like all the smoothies in the e-book, this nourishing, vegan protein smoothie is based in frozen cauliflower instead of fruit, so it's low in both sugar and carbs.

 Steps for Making Blue Drinks

-How to Make a Blue Spirulina Cocktail
+How to Make a Blue Spirulina Cocktail or Mocktail

 Start by dissolving a few pinches of blue spirulina in a splash of room temperature water, either in the bottom of a cocktail stirring glass, in a cocktail shaker, or in a separate vessel.
 If possible, use a milk frother; otherwise, try a small whisk.
 Make sure the spirulina is fully dissolved before adding it to the other cocktail ingredients.
 If you still have some clumps, use a fine-mesh strainer to remove them.

-How to Make a Blue Spirulina Matcha
+How to Make a Blue Spirulina Matcha Latte

 How to Make a Blue Spirulina Smoothie

-Making a refreshing blue smoothie is easy!
+Making a refreshing blue smoothie is easy.
 There's no need to dissolve the spirulina first; just add it in with the rest of the smoothie ingredients and blend.
 Because smoothies have a thicker texture than the other examples I've discussed above, you'll likely need to use more spirulina to get the color you want.
-Start with about a quarter teaspoon, see how it looks once blended, and add more as desired.
+Start with about a quarter teaspoon, see how it looks once blended, and add more if desired.

 A beautiful three-layer cocktail (red, blue, and purple), shown with fresh raspberries and pink flowers.